 Prepare photos of some Christmas decorations and ask the students to come up with instructions on how to make them.

 #8 The Queens Christmas broadcast

 The Queen’s Christmas speech is a very important British tradition and can be a very useful teaching aid!
 Especially for RP lovers.
-Get the last year’s speech here, pick out some interesting vocabulary and just let your students listen to it.
+Get some of the previous speeches (you can find them on YouTube), pick out some interesting vocabulary and just let your students listen to it.
 If you have time, make a gap-fill type exercise.

 #9 Controversial Christmas

 Christmas away or at home?
 Christmas in a hot country or surrounded by snow?
 Christmas with family or friends?
 Prepare a few similar questions, and for each one ask your students to choose one option and justify their opinion.
 If you’re using Convo Pack: Festive, you can find some ready-to-use cards for this activity.

 This is such an interesting topic for your business class!
 Simply search for the phrase: Boxing Day in an of the business magazines online, such as “Business Insider” or “The Economist”.
 Pick out an article that would be good for your students and build your lesson around it.

 #11 Christmas in Ireland, Canada, America, New Zealand & Australia.